I’m fascinated by the lure of just two kettlebell exercises causing a “what the hell?” effect.

 The What the Hell Effect is well known throughout the kettlebell community.
 Doing kettlebell work, specifically kettlebell swings and turkish get-ups, has a way of improving all sorts of other physical activities that seem to be unrelated.

-Living in the world of kettlebell swings and turkish get-ups has surprisingly brought clarity to a question Christians often wrestle with.
-How do we grow in our faith and mature in our relationship with Christ?
+Living in the world of kettlebell swings and turkish get-ups has brought surprising clarity to a question Christians often wrestle with: How do we grow in our faith and mature in our relationship with Christ?

 As I was running by these cars, I realized this truth…

 Often the small decisions and behaviors we think only affect us, unintentional influence others.

 I heard a friend say they only brush their teeth once a day.
 Being the poster child of efficiency, I jumped on this idea.
 I’m the guy who only flosses two weeks leading to a teeth cleaning because the dentist has always said my teeth/gums look great.
 So why floss 365 days a year when you can floss 14 and get the same results? ;)